younestr/Manusc-Text-Recon/README.md

 # Handwritten Text Recognition with TensorFlow

 Handwritten Text Recognition (HTR) system implemented with TensorFlow (TF) and trained on the IAM off-line HTR dataset.
 The model takes **images of single words or text lines (multiple words) as input** and **outputs the recognized text**.
-3/4 of the words from the validation-set are correctly recognized, and the character error rate is around 10%.
+3/4 of the words from the validation set are correctly recognized, and the character error rate is around 10%.

 ![htr](./doc/htr.png)